jiayangli-nu/blog/_posts/2021-1-12-Variational-Inequality.md

 ---
 layout: post
 title: Variational Inequality
+subsitle: Classcial Results and New Insights
 ---
-# Classical Results and New Insights

 **Variational inequality** (VI) was first proposed as a tool to study partial differential equations in the 1960s.
 Subsequently, researchers began to realize that it could also be a powerful tool for various problems in operations research, economics and engineering.